1 The Text

 REV

-And we know that the Son of God has come, and has given us an understanding, so that we know him who is true.
-And we are in him who is true, in his Son Jesus Christ.
-This is the true God, and eternal life.
+And we know that the Son of God has come and has given us understanding so that we can know the True One, and we are in union with the True One by being in union with his Son Jesus Christ.
+This One is the true God and the life of the age to come.

 2 Context